-The Agro-Energy Cooperative in the Ajuricaba watershed, Parana, Brazil, is a great demonstration of financial gains from the biodigester demonstration project.
-Installed in 2009, the biodigester uses cow manure to generate 438 megawatt (MW) hours/year of energy.
-The 33 small farms that participate in the cooperative receive financial gains from the production of energy and heat, and the biogas grain dryer replaces electric or gas powered grain dryers for extra savings.
+The Agro-Energy Cooperative in the Ajuricaba watershed, Parana, Brazil, is a great demonstration of financial gains from a biodigester demonstration project.
+Installed in 2009, the biodigester uses cow manure to generate 438 MW (megawatt) hours per year of energy.
+The 33 small farms that participate in the cooperative receive financial gains from the production of energy and heat and the biogas grain dryer replaces electric or gas powered grain dryers for extra savings.
 Additionally, the digestate is used as fertilizer on agricultural and grassland areas.